kubeflow/examples/ngraph/README.md

-# ngraph example using gcp
+# Ngraph example using kubeflow on GKE

 This example will create a docker image which, when run, will
 - train a mnist model using tensorflow with ngraph enabled.